 Before you can try out the metaphors listed in the list, you must ensure that you have control over solving the problem in the first place.

 YouTube’s servers have the reputation of being reliable.
 However, there are times when even their servers face problems.
-For instance, just last year, Youtube faced a power outage that showed the Youtube Error 503 to all the users who tried accessing YouTube’s servers.
+For instance, just last year, YouTube faced a power outage that showed Youtube Error 503 to all the users who tried accessing YouTube’s servers.